-Neos launches IoT powered home insurance UK-wide
+Neos launches IoT-powered home insurance UK-wide

 The Neos app is also designed to alert users to potentially problematic events — like the front door being left open or water starting to leak under their kitchen sink — the associated risk of which a little timely intervention might well mitigate.

 It sees additional revenue opportunity there too — and is aiming to connect customers with repair services via its platform.
-So the service could help a customer who’s away on holiday arrange for a plumber to come in and fix their leaky sink, for example (there’s no smart locks currently involved in the equation though — Neos customer can name trusted keyholders to be contacted in their absence).
+So the service could help a customer who’s away on holiday arrange for a plumber to come in and fix their leaky sink, for example (there are no smart locks currently involved in the equation, though — Neos customer can name trusted keyholders to be contacted in their absence).

 “The vision really is about moving insurance from a traditional claims, payout type solution… to one that’s much more preventative, and technology’s really the enabler for that,” says co-founder Matt Poll.
 “We also think that customers get quite a raw deal from their insurance company… for being a really good customer and not claiming… And no value.